ome/omero-guide-scripts/docs/annotation_scripts.rst

 This section describes how to use the annotation scripts, which \
 provide additional support for Key-Value pairs (and Tags) to \
-import, export, delete or convert between namespaces by batch.
+import, export, delete or convert between Namespaces by batch.

 .. toctree::
    :maxdepth: 1